BouncingPixel/Node-Template-Basic-/README.md

   The page to redirect to when a 401 (not authenticated) occurs and the request was not JSON.
 Defaults to `/login`.

 Other configuration for optional modules:
+- email via Mailgun:
+  - `mailgunDomain`
+    The domain used in the mailgun configuration.
+If left unset, sending emails will simply return without sending and without errors.
+  - `mailgunApiKey`
+    The API key for accessing mailgun.
+If left unset, sending emails will simply return without sending and without errors.
 - noCaptcha:
   - `nocaptchaSecret`
     The secret, or API key, to use with nocaptcha validation.
 If not set, the captcha will be bypassed (always pass).